-Eager to take the steps toward her dream career, Oriana enrolled at Florida Career College’s Medical Assistant Technician program at the Margate campus.
+Eager to take steps toward her dream career, Oriana enrolled in Florida Career College’s Medical Assistant Classes at the Margate campus.
 Even amidst the pandemic, she was able to gain hands-on lab experiences, soak in information during online lectures, and connect with classmates via Microsoft Teams when FCC moved to a hybrid format in order to limit the number of students who were on campus.

 Oriana felt confident and prepared with all the materials and knowledge that FCC provided her to move through the program coursework.
 She said her FCC instructor, Iveth Martinez, inspired her from day one.